sparclabs/AgenticPay/README.md

 **Subclasses:**
 - `BuyerAgent`: Represents the buyer, negotiates based on user requirements and budget
 - `SellerAgent`: Represents the seller, negotiates based on product information and market conditions
-- `ProductSelectorAgent`: Selects the most appropriate product from available products based on user requirements

 ### Environment Registration System